ThomasNowProductions/BreathSpace/docs/README.md

 ## Design

-OpenBreath follows a clean, minimalist design philosophy focused on promoting calm and relaxation.
+BreathSpace follows a clean, minimalist design philosophy focused on promoting calm and relaxation.
 For detailed information about the design principles, color scheme, typography, and UI components, please refer to the [Design Guide](./DESIGN_GUIDE.md).